talascu/powershell/README.md

 powershell
 ==========

-A personal collection of some PowerShell scripts
+A personal collection of some PowerShell scripts developed during my work journey.